Auto-Rig

 Duplicate - Disable Limbs

-To duplicate a limb, select one bone from it and click Duplicate.
+To duplicate a limb, select a reference bone from it and click Duplicate.

 Important